wyang342/school-interface-four/README.md

 ```

 Right now anyone can run our program and access student records.
 Let's add a feature that checks if the user is present in our `staff.csv` file and then uses their password to authenticate the user.
 What are the steps we'll have to take to accomplish this?

-First, we'll need to ask the user for their employee id.
-Using that id we can look up the user.
-After that we'll ask the user for their password which we can compare to the password saved on the object.
-If they match, we continue to run the program as before.

 Some things to consider.
 What happens if the user enters an employee id that doesn't exist?
 Does the program exit?
 Do we ask them again?
 Same with the password.
 Can we limit the number of attempts?